0p3r4t4/PPPUCPP2nd/README.md

 As it sounds, it feels like a harsh review, but that would imply to underestimate the author, something I wouldn't dare to do in regard to Bjarne Stroustrup.
-Instead, I believe that all is an orchestrated master plan and that, in the end, it works like a damned good introductory text to (real and serious) programming.
+Instead, I believe that all is an orchestrated master plan that, in the end, makes it work like a terrific good introductory text to (real and serious) programming.

 ---